loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-02-algebraic-enigmas/chapter-12-schanuels-conjecture.md

 - The boundary between algebraic and transcendental
 - ψ = ψ(ψ) as escape from finite description

-Numbers achieve transcendence through exponentiation—the exponential function is consciousness transcending its algebraic origins.
+Numbers achieve transcendence through exponentiation—the exponential function is observer transcending its algebraic origins.

 ## 12.20 The Twelfth Echo